Cricket Scotland

 Cricket Scotland, formerly known as the Scottish Cricket Union, is the governing body of the sport of cricket in Scotland.
 The body is based at the National Cricket Academy, Edinburgh.

-The SCU was formed in 1908, but underwent a major restructuring in 2001 including a name change.
+The SCU was formed in 1908, but underwent a major restructuring in 2001 including a name change to Cricket Scotland.
 It became an International Cricket Council member in 1994 as an Associate nation.
-It has three sub-associations: East of Scotland Cricket Association, Western District Cricket Union and the Aberdeenshire Cricket Association.
-Brian Adair served as president (1983) and chairman (1986).
+Cricket Scotland has five regional sub-associations: East of Scotland Cricket Association (ESCA), Western District Cricket Union (WDCU), Strathmore and Perthshire Cricket Union (SPCU), North of Scotland Cricket Association (NoSCA) and North East Scotland Cricket (NESC).
+The current Chair of Cricket Scotland is Wilf Walsh, while the current CEO is Trudy Lindblade.

-Following a review into racism at Cricket Scotland the entire board resigned on 24 July 2022.

 Structure

 The governing body for cricket in Scotland is Cricket Scotland which was formed in 1908 as the Scottish Cricket Union, but re-structured in 2001.
-The work of Cricket Scotland includes the organisation and administration of national representative sides (senior and youth, men and women); the organisation of District/Area cricket; the organisation of national club cup competitions; the Scottish National Cricket Leagues; a national coaching programme for elite squads and at grass roots level; coach education; advice to members on relevant issues; and generally developing and promoting the game in Scotland.
-There are 150 cricket clubs affiliated to Cricket Scotland, but in total it is estimated that there are well over 250 clubs in Scotland.
+The work of Cricket Scotland includes the organisation and administration of national representative sides (senior and youth, men and women); the organisation of national senior club cup competitions; the organisation of the Eastern Premier League (EPL) and the Women's Premier League (WPL); a national coaching programme for elite squads and at grass roots level; coach education; advice to members on relevant issues; and overall responsibility for developing and promoting the game in Scotland.
+There are more than 130 cricket clubs affiliated to Cricket Scotland, but in total it is estimated that there are well over 200 clubs in Scotland.

-Cricket Scotland employs three full-time and one part-time Cricket Development Officers covering the whole of Scotland.
-These Development officers work in association with local clubs, schools and associations in running coaching courses and coach education throughout the country, setting up leagues introducing new initiatives such as 'Inter-cricket' and 'Kwik- Cricket'.
+Cricket Scotland employs several Regional Development Officers who cover the whole of Scotland.
+These Development officers work in association with local clubs, schools and associations in running coaching courses and coach education throughout the country.

-The Scottish season runs from mid-April to early September, with almost all senior cricket being played on grass pitches.
+The Scottish cricket season runs from mid-April to early September, with the majority of competitive senior cricket being played on grass pitches.
 League cricket is mainly played on Saturdays whilst Sundays sees the majority of cup competitions played.
 Mid-week cricket is also becoming more popular for friendly matches as the demand for pitches at weekends grows.